cfengine/documentation/overview/how-cfengine-works.markdown

 ideal state of a given system by creating promises and the CFEngine agents ensures that the necessary steps are taken to achieve this state.
-Automation in CFEngine is executed through a series of [components][Overview#CFEngine Component Applications and Daemons] that run locally on hosts.
+Automation in CFEngine is executed through a series of [components][Overview#CFEngine component applications and daemons] that run locally on hosts.

-## Phases of System Management
+## Phases of system management

 There are four commonly cited phases in managing systems with CFEngine: Build, Deploy, Manage, and Audit.